EnemyUnited/DaysLeft/README.md

 ### Event Sorting
 You can sort the event list by its **'Name'**, **'Date'** or **'Days Left'* in ascending or descending order by clicking on the respective column headers in the table.

+## License
+This software (source and binaries) is made available under the ISC license.
+See LICENSE file.

 ## Report Bugs / Feature Requests
 Send bug reports and feature requests to enemyunited@gmail.com.